bmeck/I-D/javascript-mjs/draft.md

 This memo describes media types for the JavaScript and ECMAScript programming languages.
 Refer to the sections "Introduction" and "Overview" in {{ECMA-262}} for background information on these languages.
 This document updates the descriptions and registrations for these media types to reflect existing usage on the Internet.

-This document replaces the media types registrations in {{RFC4329}}, osboleting that document.
+This document replaces the media types registrations in {{RFC4329}}, obsoleting that document.

 ## Terminology